VaclavElias/vaclavelias.github.io/about.md

 layout: default
 title: About
 ---
-# About page
+# About

-This page tells you a little bit about me.
+My name is Vaclav Elias.
+I am a programmer.
+I am interested in C# and .NET (Core) coding.